lalkulaib/lalkulaib.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm an Assistant Professor of Computer Science at Kuwait University.
+My research focuses on developing innovative models with practical applications in social media analytics, behavioral modeling, and public health.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of graph-based models and Deep Learning in understanding and interpreting the complexities of human language and online behavior, with a specific interest in low-resource languages.

         Please reach out to collaborate 😃
     design: